Pınar Selek

-Selek has been prosecuted over a 15-year period in Turkey in connection to an explosion that occurred at the Spice Bazaar, Istanbul in 1998.
-Tried and acquitted of all charges on three occasions (in 2006, 2008, and 2011), her most recent acquittal was amended in November 2012 by the Istanbul Heavy Penal Court No. 12, which sentenced her to life in prison on January 24, 2013.
-Selek's lawyers have appealed the verdict and announced plans to bring her case before the European Court of Human Rights.
+Selek has been prosecuted since 1998 in Turkey, in an affair which has attempted to tie her to an explosion that occurred at the Spice Bazaar, Istanbul in 1998, despite police and expert reports showing that the explosion was caused by a gas leak.
+Tried and acquitted of all charges on four occasions (in 2006, 2008, 2011, 2014), her most recent acquittal was amended on June 21, 2022, by the Supreme Court of Turkey which reversed the court decision and sentenced her to life in prison before a retrial.
+The retrial was set for March 31, 2023 then pushed back to September 29, 2023, then to June 28, 2024.

+She became an "ambassador" for Prison Insider, an information platform on conditions of detention around the world, in 2024.

 Education

 Selek attended the high school Lycée Notre Dame de Sion Istanbul and completed her undergraduate and graduate studies in the sociology department at Mimar Sinan Fine Arts University.
 In 2014 she obtained a doctorate in political science from the University of Strasbourg.

 Arrest, imprisonment, and release, 1998–2000

 Pınar Selek was arrested on July 11, 1998, in connection to an explosion that had occurred two days prior at the Spice Bazaar, Istanbul, which had killed seven people and wounded approximately 100 others.
 The arrest is widely considered to have been motivated by her contact with Kurds as part of her academic research.
 Her work was confiscated, and she refused to name the individuals she had interviewed during the course of her research.
 Another suspect, Abdülmecit Öztürk, was arrested two weeks after Selek, and confessed to police that the two had carried out the bombing together, although he later recanted his statement and claimed that he had been tortured in police custody. Öztürk was later acquitted of all charges, and his statement against Selek was ruled as inadmissible.

 After spending two and a half years in prison, during which time she was subject to torture and ill-treatment, Selek was released on December 22, 2000, when a team of experts, including faculty from Istanbul University's Analytic Chemistry Department and Cerrahpaşa Medical Faculty's Forensic Department, issued reports concluding that the explosion had been caused by the accidental ignition of a gas cylinder.
 Three expert witnesses assigned by the court also testified that the explosion was caused by a gas leak.